by-The-Lindemans/Equitable_Public_Benefit_License/README.md

 3) Add the single License badge from **BADGE.md** to your README.
 4) Each year, each user must complete the appropriate Attestation and email it to **attest@lndmn.com** by the Reporting Deadline defined in the license.

+Details live here: see ADOPTER_GUIDE.md for the Reporting Deadline, what to include, and annual checklists.

 ## Changes and corrections
 - We accept errata; we track them in `CHANGELOG.md`.
 - Policy proposals are not in scope for this repo.
 See `CONTRIBUTING.md` for the process.